mshea/lazy_gm_tools/PDF to ePub/README.md

 This shell script can do a moderately decent job of converting PDFs to ePub, a flexible and open format for reading books on mobile devices.

 Steel yourself – the output is still going to suck.
 There's no magic here.
 PDFs are just terrible to convert to other formats.
 Still, this might do a decent enough job to give you something useful – or maybe not.
+It particularly blows at rendering tables.
+I mean really blows.

 I wish you luck.

 This script requires that you have `pdftotext` and `pandoc` installed and in your path.